 Introduction

 The EGI Strategy [R 1] outlines how EGI is gradually yet continuously aligning itself with the EC’s vision of H2020.
-Consequently the EGI Strategy is built around implementing three pillars of services to the European Research Area (ERA).
+Consequently the EGI Strategy is built around implementing three pillars of services to the European Research Area (ERA); (1) Providing a pan-European e-Infrastructure, (2) Provide Community and Coordination services, and (3) Foster the development and support for Virtual Research Environments in Europe.
 Within this strategy, the technical infrastructure forms the first pillar of EGI’s support for the researchers and research communities that make up the ERA.
 Part of this overarching goal is to define the scope for the EGI platforms and mature their respective technical architecture into a model that allows access to and integration with these platforms as a marketable asset to research communities within the EGI ecosystem.

 EGI will continue supporting its current customers, the Heavy User Communities (HUC) comprising of the high-energy physics, astrophysics, structural biology and other traditional communities in the EGI ecosystem.
 At the same time however EGI is positioning itself to support much more diverse research communities, smaller research teams; generally what is referred to as “the long tail of science”.
 These objectives, goals and activities are described in varying levels of detail and aspects in the EGI Strategy [R 1], EGI Technical Roadmap [R 2], the first edition of the EGI Platform Roadmap [R 3] and other documents.